The best exercises for kids with cerebral palsy are the ones that your kid will actually want to do.

 There are all sorts of different exercises and activities your child can do in a pool.

-They can hold onto a boogie board and kick their feet, practice walking, or even just splash around.
+They can hold onto a boogie board and kick their feet, balance on a pool noodle, practice walking, or even just splash around.
 As long as your child is moving, the properties of water can help improve motor function.

 There are tons of adaptive sports for children with cerebral palsy to participate in.